 “The last time you did that I hardly had any dessert left.”

 “So what are you going to do about your dry cleaner then?”
-I changed the subject.
+I returned to matters.

 “Mess with her head.
-I’m going to start dropping off dresses which are a too small for me, but before I do I’ll change the labels so she’ll think they’re my size.”
+I’m going to start dropping off dresses which are a size too small for me, but before I do I’ll change the labels.”

 “Why bother going to all that trouble with the labels if she won’t be able to fit into them?”